eytanfb/vision/README.md

 - [ ] Think of a way to include personal projects here
 - [ ] Make file paths configurable, have a notes folder env variable
 - [ ] Check to see if there can be a way to pull track info from radio
+- [x] On kanban display, group tasks so filename is only shown once
 - [x] Better task display on tasks
 - [x] Task management
 - [x] Single click Daily Standup Slack text generator